LWV Edina Positions

 - Financial information provided to all residents and property owners.

-- Meaningful citizen participation by residents and property owners in setting priorities.
+- Meaningful participation by residents and property owners in setting priorities.

 LWVE advocates land use policies for the city which: